conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-console/env-variables.md

 |-----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|-----------|--------|---------------|
 | `partner_zone.reconcile_with_gateway_every_seconds` | The interval at which the partner zone's state that is stored on Console, is synchronized with Gateway.
 A lower value results in faster alignment between the desired state and the current state on the Gateway.
 The default value is set to 5 seconds. | CDK_PARTNERZONE_RECONCILEWITHGATEWAYEVERYSECONDS | false     | int    | `5` (seconds) |

-### Data quality properties
+## Data quality properties

-Advanced properties (typically, these do not need to be altered).
+Advanced properties for Rules and Policies.
+Typically, these do not need to be altered.

 | Property                                            | Description                                                                                                                                                                                                                                                     | Environment variable                             | Mandatory | Type   | Default       |
 |-----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|-----------|--------|---------------|